avestamh/Bankruptcy_prediction/README.md

 # Bankruptcy_prediction
+## IN PROGRESS WITH NONSENSITIVE DATA AND CODES

-This repository is for predicting company bankruptcy using mock data.
-I only included the mock code and the real code is in my private github
+This repository is used to predict company bankruptcy using mock data.
+I only included the mock code, and the real code is in my private GitHub

 ## Implementation Details